lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - `None`: No (additional) restriction was set, meaning it will fall back to the default lock type of the contract that MUST be set during the initialization of the smart contract.
 - `TempLock`: A dynamic locking mechanism where an asset can toggle between locked and unlocked states, governed by custom logic.
 The switching allows for asset recovery or community-based transfers while maintaining security.
 The lock status can be altered in response to particular events or conditions, ensuring adaptability and controlled access.
 - `SoftLock`: A condition in which an asset, post-acceptance by the owner, is locked to its assigned address with provisions for deletion or removal under specific circumstances.
-Only designated addresses, per the predefined `RestrictionPermission` criteria, have the authority to remove the asset, balancing security and flexibility.
+Per the predefined `RestrictionPermission` criteria, only designated addresses can remove the asset, balancing security and flexibility.
 - `HardLock`: A status where an asset is irrevocably locked to its assigned address once accepted by the owner.
 Under this condition, the asset cannot be transferred or removed, ensuring permanent retention and immutability.

 A default restriction type of the asset MUST be predefined during the instantiation of the smart contract.
 However, each asset can be further restricted for addresses or token IDs individually.